 Once these silicon objects are realized, they will be processed into a material, using elastomer films and fibers.
 Films will be prepared via doctor-blading, spin-coating or dip-coating.
 Fibers will be spun using electrospinning.
 Obtaining high particle loadings within the polymer matrix will be the challenge.
-The optical scattering properties of both individual particles and the materials will be fully characterized.
+By stretching the elastomer matrix, particle alignment may be achieved parallel to the stretching direction to maximize optical response intensity.
+Broadband optical scattering is expected.